Hollister Ridge

 Hollister Ridge is a group of seamounts in the Pacific Ocean.
 They lie west from the Pacific-Antarctic Ridge and form three ridges that form a line; one of the ridges rises to a depth of 100 m and in the past formed an island.
 The seamounts are composed out of basaltic and other rocks and their ages range from about 2.5 million years ago to latest Pleistocene; an acoustic swarm recorded in the southern Pacific Ocean in 1991-1992 is considered to be the manifestation of a historical eruption of the Hollister Ridge.

 The origin of the Hollister Ridge is unclear, with various proposed mechanisms involving the neighbouring Pacific-Antarctic Ridge and crustal weaknesses, but most involve the Louisville hotspot in some way.

 History

-The ridge was discovered either by gravimetry from satellites or by the research ship Eltanin in 1965 and first named "Hollister Ridge" in a 1995 publication.
+The ridge was discovered either by gravimetry from satellites or by the research ship Eltanin in 1965 and first named "Hollister Ridge" in a 1995 publication; another name used in Russian sources is "Ridge of Hercules" (which may refer to the Pacific-Antarctic Ridge).
 Rock samples were taken at the ridge in 1996.